Charleston Pedestrian Injury Attorney

 When a car strikes a pedestrian, police typically hear one version of how the accident happened: that of the driver.
 The pedestrian is usually too injured to say anything.
 As a result, police may assign fault to the pedestrian based on nothing more than the word of the driver.

 At The Law Firm of Hill, Peterson, Carper, Bee & Deitzler, PLLC, in Charleston, our lawyers advocate for the rights of injured pedestrians.
-If you or a loved one has been struck by a car in West Virginia, contact us for a free initial consultation.
+If a car in West Virginia has stricken you or a loved one, contact us for a free initial consultation.

 Fault In Car-Pedestrian Accidents